NEW! Go North Cascades Forum / Instant Chat

 Highway 2 / Stevens Pass - Highway 2 begins at Exit 194 on Interstate 5 in Everett, WA, and travels east through the towns of Monroe, Sultan, Start Up, and Gold Bar, as well as Index and Skykomish, and then up over Stevens Pass.
 From Stevens Pass, Highway 2 descends into Leavenworth, and then a half-hour further into the city of Wenatchee.

 Warning: The area of Stevens Pass has many difficult to traverse mountains.
 In other words, the climbing areas noted in this article are not for the inexperienced.
 When deciding on the materials needed for a climb and what mountain or trail to try, contact an area expert.
-This is imperative and could help you to avoid injury or worse.
+This is imperative and could help you to avoid injury or death.

 Rock Climbing in Stevens Pass off of Highway 2 and beyond